gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 ### Overview

-In this document we assume you have a GitSwarm server and a GitLab CI server.
+In this document we assume you have a GitSwarm EE server and a GitLab CI server.
 It does not matter if these are the same machine.

-The migration consists of three parts: updating GitSwarm and GitLab CI, moving data, and redirecting traffic.
+The migration consists of three parts: updating GitSwarm EE and GitLab CI, moving data, and redirecting traffic.

-Please note that CI builds triggered on your GitSwarm server in the time between updating GitSwarm and finishing the migration will be lost.
-Your GitSwarm server can be online for most of the procedure; the only GitSwarm downtime (if any) is during the upgrade to 2015.4.
+Please note that CI builds triggered on your GitSwarm EE server in the time between updating GitSwarm EE and finishing the migration will be lost.
+Your GitSwarm EE server can be online for most of the procedure; the only GitSwarm EE downtime (if any) is during the upgrade to 2015.4.
 Your CI service will be offline from the moment you upgrade to 2015.4 until you finish the migration procedure.

 ### Before upgrading